 When you make an appointment for your annual wellness visit, let the scheduler know to code your visit as preventive care.
-If you talk about an ongoing condition or get any diagnostic care during your annual wellness visit, it will no longer qualify as preventive care, and you'll be responsible for applicable deductibles or coinsurance.
+If you talk about an ongoing condition or get diagnostic care during your annual wellness visit, it will no longer qualify as preventive care, and you'll be responsible for applicable deductibles or coinsurance.

 Your annual wellness visit makes your doctor aware of early or worsening signs of illness or disease.
 When it comes to your health, the sooner you know, the better.
-Keep in mind there are serious conditions with no signs or symptoms that can put you at risk.
+Keep in mind some serious conditions have no signs or symptoms.

 Your annual wellness visit is your first line of defense.